hpcprofessional/tcs_api_reports/README.md

 # tcs_api_reports
 Examples of getting reports from different components of Tenable.cs using the API.

-* cspm_report.py generates a report for each project configured in Tenbale.cs
+* cspm_report.py generates a report for each project configured in Tenable.cs
 * consec_summary_report.py generates a report for each container image in Tenable.cs

 ## Prerequisites